Foolyou/map-zoomtospan/README.md

 ### Precision

 Some map libraries support fractional zoom levels.
 If you want more precise zoom calculations, set `precision` to a decimal value for better accuracy.

+**However, if your map library doesn't support fractional zoom levels, it's important to set `precision` to `1` to ensure correct behavior.**

 ### Zoom Range